elizahambali/Eliza_projects_git/project_1/README_Project1.md

 ### Conclusions and Recommendations
 In summary, NOAS recommends to SCM to conduct the kayaking expedition trial route from Pulau Ubin to East Coast campus at an estimated distance of 33km during Jan 2022.
-It is projected to be a success considering Jan has the lowest rainfall and the longest duration of sunshine hours including favorable tidal conditions
+It is projected to be a success considering Jan has the lowest rainfall and the longest duration of sunshine hours including favorable tidal conditions.